MicrosoftDocs/power-platform/power-platform/admin/deploy-office-365-groups.md

  Use the [!INCLUDE[pn_Office_365](../includes/pn-office-365.md)] Connectors for Groups to connect new or existing [!INCLUDE[pn_office_365_groups](../includes/pn-office-365-groups.md)] with Customer Engagement apps so the group is notified when new activities are posted.
 To set it up, follow these steps:

 > [!TIP]
->  Check out the following Dynamics 365 for Customer Engagement apps Blog: [Dynamics CRM Online connector for Office 365 Groups](http://blogs.msdn.microsoft.com/crm/2016/04/01/dynamics-crm-online-connector-for-office-365-groups/)
+>  Check out the following Dynamics 365 apps Blog: [Dynamics CRM Online connector for Office 365 Groups](http://blogs.msdn.microsoft.com/crm/2016/04/01/dynamics-crm-online-connector-for-office-365-groups/)

 1. Sign in to your [Office 365 Outlook](https://outlook.office365.com).